SuperPyroManiac/Rimworld-TieredMechs/README.md

 # Tiered Mechs - Rimworld mod

 **A mod that adds new mechs with higher skill levels and speeds!
 These mechs do not replace the original ones.
-They are instead an upgrade you can research.**
+They are instead a new mech you can research and create.**

 ----------